 The report quotes a senior economic analyst saying: “Hospitality is a key sector for growth, employment and overseas earnings in the UK.
 It is our 6th largest contributor to export earnings and 4th largest employer – accounting for 4.49 million people or 10% of the workforce and over 180,000 businesses.”

 Why is Britain’s hospitality industry sector doing so well?

 Recent political and economic upheavals have apparently made the British more reluctant to pay out for expensive holidays abroad.
 The staycation phenomenon has seen more people than ever before booking short breaks or even longer holidays on their own shores.

 The second silver lining to the Brexit impact is that the weakened pound is actually helping the UK hospitality industry.
-Foreign tourists are seizing the opportunity to visit the UK while the exchange rate is in their favour.
+Foreign tourists are seizing the opportunity to visit the UK while the exchange rate is in their favor.

 Business tourism booming